 Medical Technology companies have been a reliable source of investment in the last number of years.
 This has been particularly important for job creation in the West of Ireland, creating demand for a range of highly skilled engineering and science graduates.

-Part 2 of our regional overview of the Medical Device industry in Ireland will look at activity in the South, South East, and Midlands regions.
+Part 2 of the Collins McNicholas MedTech Industry in Ireland overview will look at activity in the South, South East, and Midlands regions.